pythonecuador/lira/README.md

 - No mobile support
 - It does not have multi-user support
 - It is not an editor or IDE for Python
-- Does not support other languages
+- Does not support other programming languages
 - Not a replacement for Jupyter Notebook
 - It is not a reference document or book